szandrapeter/human-mobility-animal-movement-integration/README.md

 - `Scripts/GEE_temperature_download.ipynb`
   Downloades the publicly available daytime MODIS Land Surface Temperature (LST) data using Google Earth Engine.

-- `Scripts/fig2.ipynb`
+- `Scripts/figure3.ipynb`
   Computes mean popularity by hour of deer and humans across different landscape types.
-The resulting data were used to produce Figure 2.
+The resulting data were used to produce Figure 3.

-- `Scripts/fig3.ipynb`
+- `Scripts/figure4.ipynb`
   Computes seasonal mean popularity by hour of deer and humans across different landscape types.
-The resulting data were used to produce Figure 3.
+The resulting data were used to produce Figure 4.

-#### **R scripts**
+#### **R Scripts**

 - `Scripts/package_load.R`
   Loads needed libraries.
 Source this script at the beginning to ensure all necessary packages and functions are available.

 - `Scripts/2025-03-24_data_processing_hex.R`
   Processes landscape-level variables for the hexagons.
-Produces `2025-03-24_full_data.rds` which is read into `2025-03-24_human_deer_combined_nb_lasso.R` and `2025-03-24_nb_offset_deer_nimble.R`.
+Produces `2025-03-24_full_data.rds` which is read into `2025-03-24_human_deer_combined_nb_lasso_hex.R` and `2025-03-24_nb_offset_deer_nimble_hex.R`.
 Note that this script requires several spatial datasets that are publicly available, but we do not provide in this repository.
 Sources are indicated in the script and/or the manuscript.

-- `Scripts/2025-03-24_human_deer_combined_nb_lasso.R`
+- `Scripts/2025-03-24_human_deer_combined_nb_lasso_hex.R`
   Independent negative binomial models for deer and humans.
 Produces `2025-03-24_CombinedAnalysis_DeerModelResults.rds` and `2025-03-24_CombinedAnalysis_HumanModelResults.rds`.

-- `Scripts/2025-03-24_nb_offset_deer_nimble.R`
+- `Scripts/2025-03-24_nb_offset_deer_nimble_hex.R`
-  Deer-only negative binomial model using the same independent variables as `2025-03-24_human_deer_combined_nb_lasso.R`, with human commercial activity included as an additional variable.
+  Deer-only negative binomial model using the same independent variables as `2025-03-24_human_deer_combined_nb_lasso_hex.R`, with human commercial activity included as an additional variable.
 Produces `2025-03-24_model_results_nb_lasso.rds`.

 ---